Originate/exosphere/tutorial/part_2/part_2a/07_exoservices.md

 * methods to send replies as well as their own messages to other services

 Takeaway:
-> Exosphere allows to build services that consist almost completely of business logic,
+> Exoservices consist almost completely of business logic,
-> with boilerplate reduced to almost zero.
+> with boilerplate reduced to the very minimum.

 In the next chapter we will use the
 [Exoservice framework for Node.JS](https://github.com/originate/exoservice-js)